-Your clients' confidential information and your own business data should be
+Your clients' confidential information and your own business data should be accessible to you but not to anyone you have not authorised.

-- ✓ Make sure that you and all staff avoid predictable passwords, and consider using password managers. - ✓ Control access to removable media such as flash drives. - ✓ Do not use an administrator account on your system for work that does not involve maintaining the IT system. - ✓ Screen-lock devices.
+- Use two-factor authentication for email and log-ins where possible. - Make sure that you and all staff avoid predictable passwords, and consider using password managers.
+34 [#n34] - · Control access to removable media such as flash drives. - Do not use an administrator account on your system for work that does not involve maintaining the IT system. - · Screen-lock devices.